Legal

 (hereinafter "Processor" or "Signivo")

-The Controller uses the cloud-based service Signivo for centralized email signature management for Google Workspace (hereinafter “Service”).
+The Controller uses the cloud-based service Signivo for the central management of email signatures for Google Workspace and Microsoft 365 (hereinafter "Service").
 In the course of providing the Service, the Processor processes personal data on behalf of and under the instructions of the Controller.
-This DPA governs the rights and obligations of the parties in connection with this data processing.
+This DPA governs the rights and obligations of the parties in connection with such processing on behalf of the Controller.

-By accepting this DPA (via the button at signivo.io/dpa or by signing), this DPA becomes an integral part of the main agreement between the parties (Terms of Service of Signivo, hereinafter “Main Agreement”).
+Upon acceptance of this DPA (via the button at signivo.io/dpa or by signature), this DPA becomes part of the main contract between the parties (Signivo's Terms of Service, hereinafter "Main Contract").

 § 1 - Subject Matter and Duration of Processing

-(1) The Processor processes personal data on behalf of the Controller exclusively for the purpose of providing the Service, i.e., for the centralized management and deployment of email signatures for the Controller’s Google Workspace.
+(1) The Processor processes personal data on behalf of the Controller exclusively for the provision of the Service, i.e. for the central management and deployment of email signatures for the Controller's Google Workspace or Microsoft 365 tenant.

-(2) The duration of the processing corresponds to the term of the Main Agreement.
-After termination of the Main Agreement, the provisions of § 10 of this DPA shall apply.
+(2) The duration of processing corresponds to the term of the Main Contract.
+Following termination of the Main Contract, the provisions of § 10 of this DPA apply.

 § 2 - Nature and Purpose of Processing